DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Auditing full records

-[Hibernate envers](hibernate.org/orm/envers/) is typically used to audit entire records, i.e. to store full copy of each edit made to the record.
-[Spring-data-envers](https://github.com/spring-projects/spring-data-envers) is a small wrapper on top it, which needs to be added to the classpath.
+[Hibernate envers](hibernate.org/orm/envers/) allows to audit entire row of the database each time it is updated.
+It can be easily used in Spring Boot by using a lightweight wrapper project called [Spring-data-envers](https://github.com/spring-projects/spring-data-envers).
 The auditing comes extremely handy.
-The database can be just queries for changes instead of digging through the logs (or using log parsers).
+The database can be just queried for changes instead of digging through the logs (or using log parsers).
 The audited records can also be accessed programmatically by extending RevisionRepository.

 {% highlight java %}
 @Entity